marxin/texi2rst-generated/sphinx/cpp/macros/predefined-macros.rst

 ``__FP_FAST_FMA`` ``__FP_FAST_FMAF`` ``__FP_FAST_FMAL``
-  These macros are defined with value 1 if the backend supports the ``fma``, ``fmaf``, and ``fmal`` builtin functions, so that the include file math.h can define the macros ``FP_FAST_FMA``, ``FP_FAST_FMAF``, and ``FP_FAST_FMAL`` for compatibility with the 1999 C standard.
+  These macros are defined with value 1 if the backend supports the ``fma``, ``fmaf``, and ``fmal`` builtin functions, so that the include file :samp:`math.h` can define the macros ``FP_FAST_FMA``, ``FP_FAST_FMAF``, and ``FP_FAST_FMAL`` for compatibility with the 1999 C standard.